Skip to content

 Function

-Using a function gives you the most flexibility but also is the most cumbersome.
+Using a function provides the most flexibility and full access to the request context.

 svelte